The 7 Best Ways to Track Employee Training Progress and Results

 To ensure that your training methods are effective and aligned with business goals, focus on these important metrics:

-If you have an LMS, such as iSpring Learn, it will track your employeesonline training activity automatically.
+The best way to track employee training attendance is to use an LMS, such as iSpring Learn.
+It will track your employees’ online training activity automatically.
 If you also conduct in-person sessions, you’ll need to keep track of employees‘ attendance at offline events and then add that data to the LMS.

 How do you maintain training records in the workplace?

-The best way to track employee certifications and training is to use a learning management system.
+To track employee certifications and keep staff training record, you’ll need a learning management system here too.
 It will guarantee that they won’t get lost or damaged and that they’ll remain secure and always be at hand.

 How do you audit staff training?

-Here is how to track employee training progress in 4 simple steps:
+Here is how to keep track of employee training progress in 4 simple steps:

 How can employee feedback be collected and utilized in training programs effectively?